Joe2308/hooplife-ms4/TESTING.md

 This gave me a 404 error which lets the user know there is no such page and guides them to the home page.

 2. **Changing a user url to an admin url**:
-While logged or authenticated if a user tries to change a url to a url that only admin can access.
+While logged in or authenticated if a user tries to change a url to a url that only admin can access.
 They are given a warning message that "Only admin can do that!".

 ![404 error](wireframes/admin-auth.png)

 3. **Adding Reviews and Wishlists**:
 Any action that requires a user to be authenticated will guide them to the sign up form.
-The login decorator and templating syntax has been used to acheieve user authentication.
+The login decorator and templating syntax has been used to achieve user authentication.

 ### Object Id validation: